chhum-chanleak/full-stack-javascript/javascript/oop-principles/README.md

         End-to-end
         Unit
         Integration
-  6. Time (set reasonable and reachable goal)
+  6. Time (It takes time to get used to these SOLID principles.
+Set reasonable and reachable goal)